Give Them Wings

-Give Them Wings is a 2022 British drama film directed by Sean Cronin and starring Daniel Watson, Toyah Wilcox, Bill Fellows, Jacob Anderton, Katie Sheridan, Rachel Warren, Jonathan Hansler, Debra Stephenson, Tracey Wilkinson and Bruce Payne.
+Give Them Wings is a 2021 British drama film directed by Sean Cronin and starring Daniel Watson, Toyah Willcox, Bill Fellows, Jacob Anderton, Katie Sheridan, Rachel Warren, Jonathan Hansler, Debra Stephenson, Tracey Wilkinson, Kris Deedigan and Bruce Payne.

 Plot

 The film tells the story of Paul Hodgson, who was left unable to speak or move after a bout of meningitis as a child.
 The film explores how Paul 'made the best out of a bad situation'.